bloodhunterd/SSH-Login-Notification/README.md

 ## License

-This project is licensed under the Unlicense License - see [LICENSE.md](https://github.com/bloodhunterd/ssh-login-notification/blob/master/LICENSE) file for details.
+This project is licensed under the MIT - see [LICENSE.md](https://github.com/bloodhunterd/ssh-login-notification/blob/master/LICENSE) file for details.